 Chiatura to Kutaisi by marshrutka (return trip)

-The last marshrutka back to Kutaisi leaves Chiatura at around 5pm – but there may be later vans passing through Kutaisi on their way to Batumi and other destinations on the coast.
+The last marshrutka back to Kutaisi leaves Chiatura at around 3pm – but in summer there might be later vans passing through Kutaisi on their way to Batumi and other destinations on the coast.
 On our first visit, we ended up catching a Batumi-bound marshrutka back to Kutaisi.

 Vans to Kutaisi depart from Chiatura Central Bus Station.